elementalconcept/grappa-jwt/README.md

 # Grappa Jwt

-Decorator-powered REST client for Angular 5+ and its HttpClient for handling JWT.
+Decorator-powered REST client for Angular 9+ and its HttpClient for handling JWT, plus RxJs 6+.

 ## Installation